ffd8/P5LIVE/README.md

 ### COMPILING
 There are two modes of compiling in P5LIVE:
-- softCompile, `CTRL + ENTER`, (default) replaces changed functions (smooth refresh).
+- softCompile, `CTRL + ENTER`, (default) only replaces changed functions (smooth refresh).
 - hardCompile, `CTRL + SHIFT + ENTER`, forces entire sketch to recompile.

-Changes to global variables and `setup()` automatically perform a hardCompile since the entire sketch needs it.
-For smooth transitions, be sure to change values within `draw()` or other custom functions.
-This is especially useful if using loaded assets or drawing without a background during a performance, as it allows things to keep flowing.
-If in doubt or not seeing changes, run a hardCompile.
+Changes to global variables and `setup()`/`preload()` automatically perform a hardCompile since the entire sketch needs it.
+If your change only occurs within the `draw()` and custom functions (that aren't used in `setup()`), you should see a smooth transition.
+This is especially useful if using preloaded assets or drawing without a background during a performance, as it allows things to keep flowing. `Classes` are also softCompiled, but remember that each instance will still hold the old variables/methods, so replace each instance as needed (you'll see the updates on each new copy).
+If in doubt or not seeing changes, run a hardCompile, `CTRL + SHIFT + ENTER`.

 ### SNIPPETS
 Add custom snippets to '/includes/demos/P5L_snippets.json'.